Tim Palmer (music producer): Biography

 Palmer mixed Julien-K's debut album, Death to Analog (2009).
 He worked with the Goo Goo Dolls on their ninth studio album, Something for the Rest of Us, that same year, and mixed Norwegian rock band Malice in Wonderland's single, "City Angel".
 In 2010, Palmer worked on tracks for Tarja Turunen's album What Lies Beneath.
 He mixed Blue October's 2003 album History For Sale, and has continued a close working relationship with Blue October, producing their 2011 album Any Man in America, and mixing their albums Sway, Home, and I Hope You're Happy.

 In November 2012, Palmer mixed HIM's album Tears on Tape in London, and as of January 2013, had been mixing and co-producing a new album from Polyphonic Spree.
 He also worked once again with Tarja Turunen on her album Colours in the Dark.

 More recently, Palmer has mixed many jazz albums for record producer Larry Klein.
-Together they have worked with Billy Childs, Lizz Wright, J.D Souther, Kandace Springs, Lang Lang, Hailey Tuck and recently a tribute to Charlie Parker, The Passion of Charlie Parker featuring sax player Donny McCaslin.
+Together they have worked with Billy Childs, Lizz Wright, JD Souther, Kandace Springs, Lang Lang, Hailey Tuck and recently a tribute to Charlie Parker, The Passion of Charlie Parker featuring sax player Donny McCaslin.

 In 2017, Palmer mixed the Tears for Fears single, "I Love You but I'm Lost".
 It was their first new music in 13 years, and it was immediately named 'Record of the Week' on BBC Radio 2.

 In recent years, Palmer has played an active role in The Recording Academy.
 He has been a board member in Texas for three terms and is now serving as a National Trustee.
 Palmer also serves on the advisory board for Austin non-profit Black Fret.